dlarocque/recipe-planner/README.md

 **Daily Meal Schedule**

 Users can now schedule a meal by clicking on the + (PLUS) icon on a recipe from the Recipes List.
-A dialog will allow them to select a data, and then select which meal (breakfast, lunch or dinner) the recipe should be applied to.
+A dialog will allow them to select a date, and then select which meal (breakfast, lunch or dinner) the recipe should be applied to.

 In the Schedule tab, users will see meals they have added to any day, to keep track of their meal plans.
 They can scroll through the days using the arrows at the top, and can remove a recipe from a meal slot if they wish.